IPO calendar: Upcoming and rumoured IPOs 2023

 What is the IPO process?

-When the company is at the stage that it wants to “go public”, it starts the process of an IPO.
+When the company is at the stage that it wants to “go public”, it starts the process of filing for an IPO.
 It might choose to make a public announcement of its plans and it starts to advertise to underwriters.

 An underwriter prices the shares of the company and the existing shares of the company are converted into public ownership at the new value.
 The company needs to ensure it meets the requirements for public companies, often needing to appoint a board of directors.